ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 ## Container Factory

-To construct a container instance we make use of the `ContainerFactory` which will generate a PHP file containig our very own container.
+To construct a container instance we make use of the `ContainerFactory` which will generate a PHP file containing our very own container.

 ```php
 $factory = new \ClanCats\Container\ContainerFactory(__DIR__ . '/cache');